OrbitOne/Buildscreen/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-For any feedback relating to this software, feel free to contact us at: service@orbitone.com
+For any feedback relating to this software please open a Github issue so everybody can contribute, we are notified of every issue!
+If all else fails you to contact us at: service@orbitone.com

 #### Dependencies